wix-incubator/wix-developers-example-apps/product-of-the-day/guides/02-create-an-app.md

 ## Create a development site to test your app

--   In your app dashboard page Click the `Test your app` button, you should see the opetion to create development site.
+-   In your app dashboard page click the `Test your app` button, you should see the opetion to create development site.
 Keep the Wix business solution selection on `Wix Stores` and click the `Create Site` button.

 -  ![wix development site](../images/development-site.jpg?raw=true)